Kimberly B. George, Ph.D.

 The dismantling of racial and religious supremacies, empire, and conquest.

 The flourishing of all genders into feminist freedom.

 A deep reckoning with Indigenous rights, decolonization, and the earth.

-Spiritualities grounded in justice.
+Spirituality grounded in joy and justice.

-The unleashing of ancient economies of interconnection.
+And an unleashing of ancient economies of interconnection.

 about returning to the work of feminist foremothers is that they have been studying the interconnected struggles and finding the spiritual, intellectual, and relational practices of liberation, healing, and transformation for generations.

 While all our curriculum is built from rigorous academic research, the learning methods emphasize creative expressions, including recognizing and reclaiming women's creativity in our ancestral lines.
 (For example, Dr. George integrates images from her Grandma's artistry—like this handmade skirt—into Feminism School and the visual language of the course workbooks.
 Students are encouraged toward similar creativity reclaiming practices within their feminist learning.)

 In 2020 and 2021, we will be growing our curriculum to center and support research that is rooted elsewhere than a North American and Western European academic context.
 The new Researcher-Respondent Initiative (forthcoming) will partner with feminist researchers around the globe, with a emphasis on the intersections of feminism, social change, and spirituality.